Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: Discussion

 \section{Discussion}

-The event-based sampling can be applied to the cluster method, which factorizes each interaction term independently.
-The resampling procedures in the extended cluster algorithms for long-range interactions and quantum spin systems~\cite{FUKUI20092629, PhysRevE.66.066110, 10.1142/S0129183195000265} can be understood as specific cases of the EBMC method.
-Moreover, the EBMC method is a more general technique than the Metropolis method, with the latter being a limiting case of the former.
-This implies that the EBMC method is at least as effective as the Metropolis method in terms of performance.
+The recursive clock sampling can be applied to the cluster method, which factorizes each interaction term independently.
+The resampling procedures in the extended cluster algorithms for long-range interactions and quantum spin systems~\cite{FUKUI20092629, PhysRevE.66.066110, 10.1142/S0129183195000265} can be understood as specific cases of the clock factorized QMC method.
+Moreover, the clock factorized QMC method is a more general technique than the Metropolis method, with the latter being a limiting case of the former.
+This implies that the clock factorized QMC method is at least as effective as the Metropolis method in terms of performance.

-The EBMC technique combined with the box technique is a useful method for reducing computational complexity in frustrated systems, with only a slight reduction in acceptance ratio.
+The clock factorized QMC technique combined with the box technique is a useful method for reducing computational complexity in frustrated systems, with only a slight reduction in acceptance ratio.
 For non-frustrated systems, incorporating bound rejection and introducing first-bound-rejection events on a tree structure can lead to significant acceleration with computational complexity scaling as $\tt{A} \sim$ ${\cal O} (N^{\kappa})$ $(0 <\kappa <1)$ for sub-extensive systems, and ${\cal O} (N/\text{ln}(N))$ for marginally extensive systems.

-Considering the recent active studies on long-range interacting systems that heavily rely on Monte Carlo simulations, the EBMC method, due to its simplicity and ease of use, can provide a readily available tool to explore the rich physics of these systems and is a promising candidate for studying long-range interacting systems in various fields of physics.
+Considering the recent active studies on long-range interacting systems that heavily rely on Monte Carlo simulations, the clock factorized QMC method, due to its simplicity and ease of use, can provide a readily available tool to explore the rich physics of these systems and is a promising candidate for studying long-range interacting systems in various fields of physics.